joakimgunst/msp-next/README.md

 now deploy
 ```

+## Production deployments

-To deploy to production run:
+To deploy to production manually run:

 ```bash
 now deploy --prod
 ```

+A new production deployment is done automatically whenever code is pushed to the `master` branch on GitHub.

+A webhook is also configured in Contentful so that a production deployment is done whenever there are changes in the content.